AyASIYE/javascript/README.md

 # javascript
-Hello, I add javascript fundementals projects here.
+Hello, I add some javascript fundamentals projects here.
 All the best.